rcls/discus/docs/README.md

 ========

 A two phase clock is used, generated from a single phase clock input.
-The main clock is ϕ0, the main CPU flip-flops are positive edge triggered.
+The main clock is ϕ, the main CPU flip-flops are positive edge triggered.
 The main register file combined with the preceeding latch again gives positive edge-triggered behaviour.

-The [clock drive](noverlap.md) is a CMOS flip-flop producing two out of phase clocks, ϕ0 and ϕ1.
+The [clock drive](noverlap.md) is a CMOS flip-flop producing two out of phase clocks, ϕ and ϕ1.
 The flip-flop produces output duty cycles of slightly less than 50%, with non-overlapping clock pulses: the falling edge of one clock is before the rising edge the other.